-The 2040 MTP/SCS is first and foremost a transportation plan.
-However, the transportation network in the 2040 MTP/SCS and the growth patterns envisioned must complement each other.
+The 2045 MTP/SCS is first and foremost a transportation plan.
+However, the transportation network in the 2045 MTP/SCS and the growth patterns envisioned must complement each other.
 Integration of transportation and land use is essential for improved mobility and access to transportation options.

-To encourage implementation of the SCS, SB 375 provides CEQA incentives for development projects that are consistent with the regional SCS and help meet greenhouse gas emission reduction targets.
+To encourage implementation of the SCS, SB375 provides CEQA incentives for development projects that are consistent with the regional SCS and help meet greenhouse gas emission targets.
 Lead agencies (including local jurisdictions) maintain the discretion and will be solely responsible for determining consistency of any future project with the SCS.
 Cities and counties maintain their existing authority over local planning and land use decisions.

-Additionally, to achieve the goals of the 2040 MTP/SCS, public agencies at all levels of government may implement a wide range of strategies.
-Table 4-3 list specific strategies that AMBAG, RTPAs, local jurisdictions, and other stakeholders may consider in order to successfully implement the SCS.
+In addition, to achieve the goals of the 2045 MTP/SCS, public agencies at all levels of government may implement a wide range of strategies.
+Table 4-1 list specific strategies that AMBAG, RTPAs, local jurisdictions, and other stakeholders may consider in order to successfully implement the SCS.

-Table 4-3: Implementation Strategies
+Table 4-1: Implementation Strategies